Gaussian curvature and Lyapunov exponent as probes of black hole phase transitions: Theoretical Framework

 Note that $K(r_{LR})$ depends only on the derivatives of the spherically symmetric black hole metric functions $g(r)$ and $f(r)$.
 As an intrinsic geometric quantity of a surface, the Gaussian curvature depends solely on the first fundamental form of the surface (a profound result known as the \textit{Egregium Theorem}).
 It quantifies the deviation of the first fundamental form of the two-dimensional surface from the Euclidean metric, which is fundamental to the study of intrinsic geometry \cite{CWH}.
 As a coordinate-invariant intrinsic curvature, $K$ directly measures spacetime deformation, unlike orbital stability analyses.

-In Sec.~\ref{chap:3} we will demonstrate the connection between Gaussian curvature and first-order phase transitions by examining the anomalous behavior of $K$ for circular null orbits near three distinct black holes.
+In Sec.~\ref{chap:3}, we will demonstrate the connection between Gaussian curvature and first-order phase transitions by examining the anomalous behavior of $K$ for circular null orbits near the Hayward-Letelier-AdS.
 A more explicit link between the detailed behavior of $K$ and the phase transition will be provided in the next subsection through the analysis of Lyapunov exponents.